rpj/rpi/README.md

 ## Caveat emptor

-This is still very much an active work-in-progress, however as it is functional, useful and "deployed" (I use it in to run my "garden monitoring bots" among other things), I figured it was worth making public in the event it might help others in their projects.
+This is still very much an active work-in-progress!
+However, as it is functional, useful and deployed I figured it was worth making public in the event it might help others in their projects.

+Those current deployments consist of my [atmospheric particulate matter sensor](https://www.hackster.io/rpj/atmospheric-particulate-matter-environmental-sensing-fb31a1) and my garden monitoring bots, with the entire system handling (on average) about a half-million units of sensor data per day.

 ## Requirements